3 Best Free VPNs for Linux in 2026: Fast & Secure

 Windscribe allows streaming on its free plan and works reliably with top streaming services, so it’s a good option if you need a Linux VPN for streaming content on Netflix, Disney+, and Amazon Prime.
 Plus, the free plan gives you access to servers in 10+ countries, including the US, the UK, the Netherlands, and Hong Kong — which is more than what you’ll get with most free plans.

 Windscribe has great Linux support.
 Its Linux app features a GUI, and it’s compatible with major Linux distros such as Ubuntu, Fedora, Debian, and Arch.
-That said, I still think ExpressVPN’s app is more user-friendly.
+However, I still think ExpressVPN’s app is more user-friendly.

-Windscribe’s premium plans start at $3.00 / month.
-Upgrading gets you unlimited data, more servers, and extra features.
-However, Windscribe only offers a 3-day money-back guarantee.
+Windscribe’s premium plans get you unlimited data, more servers, and extra features.

 Bottom Line:

 Windscribe is a good free VPN for streaming on Linux — it consistently works with popular streaming services and has great speeds.
-Its free plan also provides access to 10+ server locations, allows unlimited simultaneous connections, and provides up to 15 GB of data per month.
-All of its plans are backed by a 3-day money-back guarantee.
+Its free plan also provides access to 10+ server locations, allows unlimited simultaneous connections, and provides up to 10 GB of data per month.
+It also includes extra features such as a customizable ad blocker and split-tunneling.

 Read the full Windscribe review